KevinVan720/aligned_dialog/README.md

 ## Getting Started

-You can open a dialog in Flutter using the showDialog function in Flutter.
+You can open a dialog in Flutter using the showDialog function.
 That dialog is almost always a Dialog widget that is centered on the screen.
 This behavior is not so desired on large screen devices.
 This package allows you to align the dialog around the widget that opens it.

 Below is the interface of the showAlignedDialog function: